Roaldkamman/Guessing_Game/README.md

 - documented javascript and readme.

 - commit functioning version.
+End of activities Friday 04/17/2020.

+### Monday 04/20/2020:

+* * All activities in order of completion.
+- created checkWin function that checks for loss or win conditions and applies the right situation accordingly.

+- created reset functionality so that you can play multiple games.

+- finished most of the functionality except transitions.

+- documented code.

+- commit fully functional version1.

 ### are you interested in hiring a Front End Web Developer?
 Email me at: r.j.kamman@gmail.com